 Newborn kittens use meowing as their main method of communicating with their mother.
 Their adorable, tiny mews let mom know if they are cold, hungry, or even sick.
 However, those kittens eventually outgrow both their mother’s milk and the meow as their primary feline language.

 Adult cats rely on various methods to communicate among themselves.
-Most of them take a lot less effort and are considerably less noisy than meowing, like scent marking and body language.
+Most of them take a lot less effort and are considerably less noisy than meowing, like scent marking, physical contact, and body language.
 For this reason, cats no longer need to rely on meowing to talk, so long as they only speak to each other.

 OK, so now you know that your cat is meowing to communicate with you, but how do you know exactly what they’re saying?
 Until some creative soul invents a cat translation device, cat owners are on their own when it comes to determining what their cats are trying to tell them.
 Every cat is an individual, but here are some common reasons your cat might be meowing at you.

 “Feed me!” is probably the most common message your cat is trying to convey by meowing.
 Unlike their ancient or wild cousins, your house cat isn’t going to be hunting for their own meals.
 They rely on you to keep their bowls and bellies full and if they feel like you’re falling down on the job, expect them to tell you about it!

 When you wake up in the morning or come home from work, your cat may greet you by meowing.
 Yes, sometimes they might be hungry, but cats also meow as a way to say hello to their humans.
 If that meow of greeting leads to snacks or chin scratches, well, that’s just a bonus.

 Your cat may meow to get you to pay attention to them, especially if you’re engrossed in some other activity like watching television, reading, or working at a computer.
 If your cat spends much of the day alone, they may be more likely to meow for attention once their humans do come home.